TayoM-G/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+The aim of the project is to produce an online version of the hangman game that is simple and clear for a single user to play.

+While completing this project, I have learnt the logical sequence of creating building blocks of code in order to produce an effective and readable final code.
+I have learnt more about the use of doc strings and comments to enhance the readability of my code and I am learning more about the benefits of using my GitHub README file to expand on my project and ensure optimal usability for the user.

 ### 2. Installation instructions
 ---------------------------------------